How to find the best estate agent

 If you can sell you home for the right price this way, you will save a lot of money.
 But beware that not getting the best price for your home can be much more costly than paying an agent. £5,000 off a £200,000 home may not seem like much but will completely erase any savings from not using an agent.

 It’s also important to understand that you can’t list yourself directly on Zoopla, Rightmove and OntheMarket.
-They don’t take private listings, so you will need an estate agent, whether online, hybrid or high street, if you want to maximise exposure of your home to possible buyers.
-See our guide Should I sell my home myself for more information
+They don’t take private listings, so you will need an estate agent, whether online or high street, if you want to maximise exposure of your home to possible buyers.
+See our guide Should I sell my home myself for more information.

-Remember to read the contract carefully and check your sole agency tie in period and required notice period.
+- Remember to read the contract carefully and check your sole agency tie in period and required notice period.
 If you don’t understand something, ask.
 If you are not happy in any way do not sign the contract.
-If you’re not sure about the contract you can join the HomeOwners Alliance and we will look over it with you.